 Transgender Travel Expense.
 Certain travel expenses incurred in connection with an approved transgender surgery, when the hospital at which the surgery is performed is 75 miles or more from your place of residence, provided the expenses are authorized in advance by the claims administrator.
-The following travel expenses incurred by you and one companion are considered covered travel expenses:
+The maximum benefit payment will not exceed \$10,000 per transgender surgery, or series of surgeries (if multiple surgical procedures are performed), for the following travel expenses incurred by you and one companion: